Solved | Windows 10 File Sharing Not Working (6 Fixes)

 Except for accessing shared in File Explorer, you can try different alternatives in the following:

-The first method is really, you just need to open command prompt and type the command above.
+The first method is really, you just need to open the command prompt and type the command above.
 Thus, here I'll show you the second method in detail and share files over a network with the professional yet free file transfer tool - AOMEI Backupper Standard.
 And you can still use it as a long-term data protection solution.

 AOMEI Backupper